john-tornblom/pyrsl/README.rst

 Customizing gen_erate
 *********************
-pyrsl may be extended to include additional builtin function, i.e. bridges, and additional string formatters.
+pyrsl may be extended to include additional builtin functions, i.e. bridges, and additional string formatters.
 The extensions may be added to your own pyz file by invoking **package_pyz.sh** located in the pyrsl source root folder: